Customs Anti-smuggling Act

 Article 18

-Customs may seize the vessels, aircrafts, vehicles or other transport that are subject to confiscation or may be confiscated pursuant to provisions of this Act.
+Customs may detain the vessels, aircrafts, vehicles or other transportation means that are subject to confiscation or may be confiscated pursuant to provisions of this Act.

 Article 19

-Where it is difficult to deliver or store the cargoes or means of transport seized, Customs may hand them to the owner, manager or holder after such person has made an undertaking, or to a local government agency for safekeeping.
-If the latter is the case, a notice shall be given to the owner, manager, or holder of the cargoes or means of transport seized.
+Where it is difficult to deliver or store the goods or transportation means detained, Customs may hand them to the owner, manager or holder after such person has made an undertaking, or to a local government agency for safekeeping.
+If the latter is the case, a notice shall be given to the owner, manager, or holder of the goods or transportation means detained.

 Article 20

-Seized articles that are likely to cause danger may be destroyed and discarded.
+Ⅲ.Detained articles that are likely to cause hazard may be destroyed and discarded.

 Article 21

-The owner, manager or holder of the cargoes or means of transport seized may provide Customs with equivalent bonds or other guarantee to apply for cancellation of seizure.
+The owner, manager or holder of the goods or transportation means detained may apply to cancel the detention with the provision of equivalent bonds or other guarantee to the Customs.

 Article 22